herget/TVTickets-Automation/README.md

 The ticket alone won't guarantee the entrance to the show.
 Ticket holders will be admitted on a first-come basis as space allows and admission is not guaranteed.
 - Be there super early, at least 4 or more hours before the show time
 - Leave smartphone and all devices in the car
-- Bring your ID and a bring a print out of the ticket
+- Bring your ID and bring a print out of the ticket